THE FOLK O’ DANU

 She threw back her head and laughed.
 She had pleasing laughter that brought Caolan peacefulness within the chaos of his thoughts.

 “Now, there are three daughters of the Goddess Danu, there are.
 The Fey are our people, but it's their choice, of course.
-Some Fey serve with Scathbach as teachers, philosophers and soothsayers, and some with Anyáh, as singers, poets, and artists.
+Some Fey serve with Scathbach as teachers, philosophers and soothsayers, and martial arts and sword and sorcery.
+She trains our warriors.
+Some follow Anyáh, as singers, poets, and artists.
 I am the goddess that preserves peace.
-Me Fey are the strongest and most brilliant and courageous, and they realize the entire world of the Fey rests upon their broad shoulders.
+Me Fey are the strongest and most brilliant and courageous, and they realize the entire well being of the world of the Fey rests upon their broad shoulders.
 It has been so for centuries since Anyáh and I split our tribe.
 Ye will choose when the time comes, whatever is yer calling or none... if that is the way the wind blows...
 Ye are a free soul ‘till ‘ye give yer allegiance.”

 “I’ll choose to remain with my folks, I will, and the littles.”